parkwaydental

 Eat Smaller, More Frequent Meals

-Plan for 5-6 small meals or substantial snacks throughout the day rather than three large meals.
+Rather than forcing yourself through three full meals, eating smaller portions more frequently can be easier on your painful mouth.
+Plan for five or six small meals or substantial snacks throughout the day rather than three large meals.
 This approach also helps maintain your blood sugar levels and energy while dealing with the stress of tooth pain.
-Focus on nutrient-dense soft foods so that even small portions provide adequate nutrition.

 Use Proper Temperature Control